TEIN conferentie 2024

 Event Details

-Deze 2-daagse conferentie (mede-georganiseerd door het Instituut voor Transnationale en Euregionale grensoverschrijdende samenwerking en Mobiliteit (ITEM) en het Transfrontier Euro-Institute Network (TEIN)) behandelt de praktische uitdagingen en vooruitzichten van toekomstige grensoverschrijdende samenwerking en mobiliteit en bevordert debatten en beleidsvooruitzichten rond en voorbij het concept van horizontale integratie.
+Deze 2-daagse conferentie, mede-georganiseerd door het Instituut voor Transnationale en Euregionale grensoverschrijdende samenwerking en Mobiliteit (ITEM) en het Transfrontier Euro-Institute Network (TEIN)) en ondersteund door het project Borders in Globalization-21st century, behandelt de praktische uitdagingen en vooruitzichten van toekomstige grensoverschrijdende samenwerking en mobiliteit en bevordert debatten en beleidsvooruitzichten rond en voorbij het concept van horizontale integratie.

 Over het congres